David Sturzaker: Theatre

+On 4th August 2025, Sturzaker was announced to be appearing in the UK touring production of Dear England, playing the lead role of football manager Gareth Southgate.
+The production is set to open at Plymouth Theatre Royal on 15th September 2025 and run until 14th March 2026.

 Doctors

 He joined Doctors in May 2009 as trainee doctor, Simon Bond.
 On 6 May 2010 Sturzaker, alongside Doctors colleagues of Jan Pearson, Elisabeth Dermot Walsh & Chris Walker, appeared on ITV's This Morning.
 The four took part in a quiz with rival soap, Hollyoaks & held an interview with Phillip Schofield & Holly Willoughby.
 It was because that Saturday were the British Soap Awards 2010.
 Sturzaker was nominated for Sexiest Male.
 His final appearances in Doctors aired in April 2011.